ronascentes/sp_who3/README.md

 `[ @info = ] 'IDLE' | 'COUNT' | 'SLEEPING'`

+Is used to select the type of information.
+Default value is null which show information about current users, sessions and requests in an SQL Server instance.

 *IDLE* provides information about current idle sessions that have open transactions

 *COUNT* provides information about connected users and how many sessions they have

 *SLEEPING* provides information about connected sessions that are not running requests

-If no value is provided, the procedure provides information about current users, sessions and requests in an SQL Server instance

 `[ @orderby = ] 'CPU' | 'DURATION'`

+Is used to order the result set by the selected option.
+Default value is null.

 *CPU* provides information from highest to lowest cpu_time value.
 It has no effect for @info = 'IDLE' | 'COUNT' | 'SLEEPING'.

 *DURATION* provides information from highest to lowest running_time value.
 It has no effect for @info = 'IDLE' | 'COUNT'.

-Default value is null.

 ## Result set